main-hesflay/about-me/README.md

 # 💫 About Me:
 Hi guys, I'm Onat, I'm interested in cyber security.
-Other than that, I'm decoding CTF in tryhackme
+Other than that, I'm decoding CTF in TryHackMe

 ## 🌐 Socials: